VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-The [ICryptoProvider](#T-Virgil-SDK-Cryptography-ICryptoProvider 'Virgil.SDK.Cryptography.ICryptoProvider') interface describes a set of methods for dealing with low-level cryptographic primitives and algorithms.
+The [ICryptoProvider](#T-Virgil-SDK-Cryptography-ICryptoProvider 'Virgil.SDK.Cryptography.ICryptoProvider') interface provides a cryptographic operations in applications, such as signature generation and verification, and encryption and decryption.

 Developers making use of the [ICryptoProvider](#T-Virgil-SDK-Cryptography-ICryptoProvider 'Virgil.SDK.Cryptography.ICryptoProvider') interface are expected to be aware of the security concerns associated with both the design and implementation of the various algorithms provided.